nleite/mongonotebooks/README.md

 # mongonotebooks
-list of notebooks that exemplify certain aspects or functionality of MongoDB
+list of notebooks that exemplify certain aspects or MongoDB functionality